Dewar Shield

 The Dewar Shield is a rugby union competition in Melbourne.
 It is the premier amateur rugby competition in Victoria.
-A total of eight teams from the Victorian Rugby Union compete for the trophy.
+A total of ten teams from the Victorian Rugby Union compete for the Shield.
 Clubs must field teams in 3 grades, Dewar Shield Reserves (Penwill Cup) and Dewar Shield 3rd Grade (Mawhinney Cup), to be eligible to compete.

 A "Game of the week" is streamed on the Rugby Victoria Facebook Page.